Tsu-gu/appfetch/README.md

 A tool called [mpm](https://github.com/kdeldycke/meta-package-manager) is used.
 It launches the search command for all package managers on your system and outputs a list.

 ![mpm](https://github.com/user-attachments/assets/f786d817-ea89-4171-8fee-9716469b7f77)

+# Contributing

+Just make a PR with an entry like what you see in apps.yaml.
+Be careful about trailing whitespaces.